-Cheerleader with Down Syndrome breaks limitations with an inclusive community by her side
+Cheerleader with Down syndrome breaks limitations with an inclusive community by her side

 ULYSSES, Kan.
-(KSNW)– According to her teammates, varsity cheerleader Katie McElroy brings life to squad.
+(KSNW) – Varsity cheerleader Katie McElroy brings life to squad.

-“She’s like the glue to our team, she just brings everybody together,” said sister and teammate, Hannah McElroy.
+“She’s like the glue to our team, she just brings everybody together,” said Hannah McElroy, sister and teammate.

 “If you get into a cheer, she’ll get into it.
 She doesn’t care if she doesn’t know it, she’ll just go for it,” said teammate Tyann Weis.